Van der Poel wins men's road race world title

 "But if it cost me a world title, I would have not slept for a couple of days."

+One-day classics specialist Van der Poel, winner of Paris-Roubaix and Milan-San Remo this year, countered with an explosive move as Italian leader Alberto Bettiol was about to be caught.

+But he immediately got back on to continue his pursuit of gold, with a broken shoe, and recovered to begin the final circuit with a 32-second lead over a high-quality chasing trio consisting of Van Aert, Pogacar and Pedersen.

-Reigning world champion Remco Evenepoel had been among the main protagonists in a thinning front group as the race reached Glasgow.
+Defending world champion Remco Evenepoel had been among the main protagonists in a thinning front group as the race reached Glasgow.

-However, it was Bettiol who earlier timed his attack to perfection, getting clear just as the rain began to fall with 55km remaining and created tricky road conditions on the twisting city centre loop.
+However, it was Bettiol who got clear just as rain began to fall with 55km remaining, the weather creating tricky road conditions on the twisting city centre loop.

 A crash for Ecuador's Jhonatan Narvaez, similar to Van der Poel's later incident, disrupted the chasing group and led to the final top four getting clear while signalling the end of Evenepoel's title defence.

-Owain Doull was the highest-placed British rider in 18th, ahead of Evenepoel in 25th, and Connor Swift placed 26th, with national champion Fred Wright among those who did not finish the race.
+Evenepoel came home 25th, one spot ahead of Briton Connor Swift, with national champion Fred Wright among those who did not finish the race.

 With about 190km of the race remaining, the front group of riders were abruptly stopped near the Carron Valley Reservoir because of protestors blocking the road.